-The Seattle Seawolves re-signed George Barton for his third season with the team.
-The 22-year-old center is 6’1″ and 240 lbs.
+The Seattle Seawolves re-signed George Barton for his fourth season with the team.
+The 23-year-old center is 6’1″ and 240 lbs.

 George was a versatile player with exceptional speed, which is combined with his physical style of play, helped the Seawolves win back-to-back Major League Rugby championships in 2018 and in 2019.

 Barton is from Duncan, British Columbia, graduated from Shawnigan Lake School in 2015.
 He played rugby for his high school team and also for Cowichan Rugby Club, where both his father Bruce and his older brother played.
 Both were capped for Canada.